Suggestions for figures

 technical reasons.
 Figures are often the primary presentation of

 one's results, and they need to be clear and understandable.
-Figures
+In the

-In the old days, we could rely on human artists to make the figures
+old days, we could rely on human artists to make the figures right.

-right.
-Unfortunately, neither computers nor most astronomers have
+Unfortunately, neither computers nor most astronomers have good

 The first thing to keep in mind is that most figures will be reduced

-Please be sure to examine all your figures at their expected final
+may have different sizes.
+Be sure to examine all your figures at

 Use lines that are thick enough to show up well, especially if there